cauldronio/cauldron-deployment/README.md

 1. Download the latest version of this repository with `git clone` and navigate to that directory:
      ```bash
     $ git clone https://gitlab.com/cauldron2/cauldron-deployment.git
-    $ cd deployment
+    $ cd cauldron-deployment
     ```

-2. You will need to fill some **configuration** before running any task.
+2. Create Oauth application keys for each backend or the those that you want to use:

     - Create a **GitHub Oauth App** and get the keys.
 For creating a new Application [follow this link](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
 Some information for the application:
         - **Application name**: A name for the application, for example `Bitergia Cauldron`